celuk/kasirga-compiler/README.md

 # alp

-You can use to obfuscate any compiled object code to non-encrypted or encrypted hex code.
+You can use to obfuscate any compiled object code to non-encrypted or instruction specific encrypted hex code.

 **Example usages:**